spacechase0/StardewValleyMods/ContentCode/docs/author-guide.md

 ```

 ### Map action
-Edit `spacechase0.ContentCode/Action` to add a custom `Action` [map
+Edit `spacechase0.ContentCode/Action` or `spacechase0.ContentCode/TouchAction` to add a custom
-property](https://stardewvalleywiki.com/Modding:Maps) which you can use in your maps.
-(An `Action`
+`Action` or `TouchAction` [map property](https://stardewvalleywiki.com/Modding:Maps) which you can
-property is triggered when the player clicks on the tile using it.)
+use in your maps.
+These are equivalent, except that `Action` is triggered when the player clicks on
+the tile and `TouchAction` is triggered when they step on it.

 The key should be your mod ID and an action name, separated with a slash.